DOI10.47051/LCQQ1911

 EcuadorEsmeraldasSan JavierMontingelli et al. 2011

-EcuadorGuayasCerro de HayasThis work
+EcuadorGuayasCerro de HayasThis work; Fig. 1

 EcuadorImbaburaChachimbiroPhoto by Diego Piñán